Lane Thomas Player Props: Nationals vs. Royals

 Lane Thomas At The Plate

-- Thomas leads Washington in total hits (56) this season while batting .290 with 17 extra-base hits.
+- Thomas leads Washington with 57 hits, batting .289 this season with 18 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 28th, his on-base percentage ranks 57th, and he is 54th in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks 27th, his on-base percentage ranks 57th, and he is 51st in the league in slugging.

-- Thomas will look to extend his 11-game hitting streak.
-He's batting .273 with two homers over the course of his last games.
+- Thomas will look to extend his 12-game hitting streak.
+He's batting .286 with two homers over the course of his last outings.

-- In 36.0% of his games this year, Thomas has driven in at least one run.
-In six of those games (12.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Thomas has had an RBI in 18 games this season (35.3%), including six multi-RBI outings (11.8%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 27 games this year, with multiple runs five times.
+- He has scored in 27 of 51 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.